FaceTime Like A Pro (eBook)

 3. After a few seconds, tap the app icon again to resume it.

-You can also choose to cancel the update and restart it from the App Store.
+You can also cancel and restart the update from the App Store.

-Apps and iOS updates can not happen if enough free space isn’t available on your iPhone.
-Here is how to check storage in devices running iOS 16 or iOS 15.
+Apps and iOS updates can not happen if there isn’t enough free space on your iPhone.
+Here is how to check your iPhone storage.

 1. Open the Settings app → Tap General.